CredentialEngine/Import_From_Registry/README.md

 https://visualstudio.microsoft.com/vs/community/

 ## Updates
+### Oct.
+4, 2023
+Added folder DatabaseScripts
+- will contain useful scripts to export data etc.

+### September 13, 2023 Release
+- Upgrade from 4.6.2 to 4.7.2.Net
+- Added a new backup for CE_ExternalData.
+Recall that this database must always be present with the credential finder database.
+	CE_ExternalData_backup_2023_09_14.zip
+	-
 ### November 18, 2022 Update for August 30 release
 The after insert trigger for the Entity database had been removed but was still in the credFinderGithub220830.bak file.
 A script for removing the trigger is included in:
 - **DatabaseUpdates\3.
 Triggers\22-08-31 DROP TRIGGER trgEntityAfterInsert.sql**